Video is the present and future of digital content.

 Video CMSs are built with size in mind.
 They’re designed specifically for hassle-free uploading, storage, and delivery of large video files.
 As your content library expands, your video CMS scales with you.

-The best video CMSs ensure that viewers may engage with your content across all devices, including mobile, without disruption.
+The best video CMSs ensure that viewers can engage with your content across all devices, including mobile, without disruption.
 Accommodation for smartphones is a must, as mobile devices account for over half of global internet traffic.

 Better Privacy and Security